Canadian Army: Canadian Army badge

 After Force Mobile Command was reorganized as Land Force Command, a new badge for the army was created, based on the original Canadian Army badge but with a single maple leaf instead of three conjoined leaves.
 During this reorganization, there was a proposal for Land Force Command Headquarters to readopt the original Canadian Army badge, however, it was not implemented.

 Shortly after and Force Command was redesignated as the Canadian Army, it adopted a new badge that incorporated the original pre-unification Canadian Army badge into the CAF's heraldic frame.
 In 2016, the Army approved a new badge that revived the original 1947 design and removed the heraldic frame.
+In 2026, the Canadian Royal Crown replaced St Edward's Crown.